-Today we read the last chapter of second Corinthians and two chapters of Job.
+Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 July 16: 2 Corinthians 13, Job 4, Job 5 (click on the chapter to begin reading)